-5.6 Calculating g from dichotomous dependent variables
+6.5 Calculating g from dichotomous dependent variables

 - A dichotomous dependent variable is one that records whether a particular event occurs or does not occur.
 Some examples of dichotomous measures would be a medical study that considers whether a patient lives or dies, or a psychology study that considers whether a bystander helps or ignores a lost child. - In this section we will discuss how to calculate g from these measures.
 If most of the studies in your literature use dichotomous dependent variables you should probably base your calculations on a rate-based effect size such as the odds ratio.
-This is covered in detail in chapter 17 of the Handbook. - One method, proposed by Glass, McGaw, and Smith (1981), assumes that the dichotomous decision is based on the comparison of some underlying continuous variable (with a normal distribution) to a fixed criterion.
+This is covered in detail in Fleiss (1994). - One method to calculate g from categorical data, proposed by Glass, McGaw, and Smith (1981), assumes that the dichotomous decision is based on the comparison of some underlying continuous variable (with a normal distribution) to a fixed criterion.
 To calculate g using this method you - 1.
 Choose one of the outcomes as your "critical event".
 This decision is arbitrary and will not affect your results. - 2.
-Calculate the probabilities of the critical event in your experimental group $(p_e)$ and control group $(p_e)$ . - 3.
+Calculate the probabilities of the critical event in your experimental group $(p_e)$ and control group $(p_c)$ . - 3.
 Find the z scores $z_e$ and $z_c$ that correspond to these probabilities from a normal distribution table. - 4.
 Since the difference of z scores is also a z score, you can calculate your effect size using the equation

 $$g = (z_e - z_c) \sqrt{\frac{n_e + n_c}{n_e n_c}}.
-(5.35)$$
+(6.42)$$